columnar-tech/dbc/docs/guides/private_drivers.md

 Most drivers available with dbc are hosted on Columnar's public [driver registry](../reference/driver_registry.md).
 However, some of the drivers you see when you run `dbc search` may be marked with a `[private]` label.

-To use these drivers, you must:
+To install and use these drivers, you must:

 1. Log in to [Columnar Cloud](https://cloud.columnar.tech) with dbc
 2. Start a trial license